 Selection is based on an application process that asks students to demonstrate imagination, creativity, maturity, and thoughtful reflection about how this grant will contribute to their learning, both now and in the future.

 Interested students should:

-- Complete the Sloane-Shelton-Summer-2020-Application and submit a Proposal Essay of 300-600 words as MS Word Document, via email to the Sloane_shelton@berea.edu.
+- Complete the Sloane Shelton Summer 2021 Application and submit a Proposal Essay of 300-600 words as MS Word Document, via email to Sloane_shelton@berea.edu.
 The Proposal Essay should briefly describe the experience and explain why it would be transformative for the applicant.
 All students who receive a Sloane Shelton Grant will be required to write a letter to the donor, indicating the positive impact of the opportunity.
 Students will also be asked to write an evaluative letter about the experience as we seek to develop positive relationships with organizations that may be able to provide excellent opportunities for future Sloane Shelton recipients.
 Students may also be asked to make a presentation on their experience in the fall of each year after their Sloane Shelton funded experience.
 More details will be provided once students receive this grant.
-Applications are due no later than December 1, 2019.
+Applications are due no later than March 26, 2021.

-- Meet with their academic advisor or a faculty member to discuss their proposed project prior to November 1, 2019.
-The faculty member should then complete the Sloane-Shelton-Endorsement-Form, and email it to Sloane_shelton@berea.edu by December 1, 2019.
+- Meet with their academic advisor or another faculty member to discuss their proposed project prior to March 19, 2021.
+The faculty member should then complete the Sloane Shelton Endorsement Form, and email it to Sloane_shelton@berea.edu by March 26, 2021.

-After thoroughly reading this page and the application form carefully, if you still have remaining questions and would like to discuss the application process or the kinds of opportunities that might be funded by the grant, please contact either Richard Cahill, Director of the Center for International Education, for questions about an international experience (Richard_Cahill@berea.edu) or Esther Livingston, Director of Internships, for a domestic experience (Esther_Livingston@berea.edu).
+After thoroughly reading this page and the application form carefully, if you still have remaining questions and would like to discuss the application process, please contact either Richard Cahill (Richard_Cahill@berea.edu) or Esther Livingston (firstname.lastname@example.org).